betterworld-hub/earth-timeline/TERMS_OF_USE.md

 Present-day Earth imagery is **NASA Blue Marble Next Generation** (NASA Earth Observatory / Visible Earth), which is in the public domain.
 NASA does not endorse this app.

-See `docs/LAUNCH_READINESS.md` for the full attribution and asset-provenance record.

 ## 5. Acceptable use